seap-udea/AIsteroid/README.md

 # AIsteroid
-## Artificial Intelligence in the Search for Asteroids

 This project is aimed at "automatizing" the process of search for asteroid in an image set provided by an observatory.